sdetmharinavi/hnvtx/scripts/output.md

 'use client';

 import { useState, useCallback, useEffect, useRef } from 'react';
-import { Toaster } from 'sonner';
+import { Toaster, toast } from 'sonner';
 import { useQueryClient } from '@tanstack/react-query';
 import { useThemeStore } from '@/stores/themeStore';
-import { Database, Download, Upload } from 'lucide-react'; // Added icons
+import { Database, Download, Upload, WifiOff } from 'lucide-react';

 import { FileTable } from './FileTable';
 import { useUppyUploader } from './hooks/useUppyUploader';